Kintore Way Nursery School

 Wave 2: Additional Interventions to enable children to work to their maximum potential

 Some children with special educational needs and/or disabilities may require provision that is additional to or different from the universal support that is offered in Wave 1 to ensure they make progress.
 This may be a nursery-based intervention, such as a language group or an individualised behaviour plan.
+We also have a staff member responsible for co-ordinating early learning support.
+The key people refer children to her for additional support after a discussion with you about your child’s needs.
 Alternatively, your child may be receiving intervention from an outside agency, e.g. speech and language therapy, the Early Years Autism Support Service or the Educational Psychologist, who may recommend specific resources or approaches that will support his/her learning.
 With your consent, this information is shared with the nursery staff so that this can be developed and implemented in school and is recorded using a ‘Pupil Passport.’
-Examples of interventions we use regularly at Kintore Way include attention building activities such as TEACCH or bucket time, planned sensory room play, People Games, commenting on play and support for toileting and managing transitions and routines.
+Examples of interventions we use regularly at Kintore Way include attention building activities such as structured learning or bucket time, planned sensory room play, People Games, commenting on play and support for toileting and managing transitions and routines.
 These interventions are delivered by the nursery staff and our team of support staff who work specifically with children with special educational needs and/or disabilities.
-Provision is coordinated and monitored by the SEN/D team and reviewed with you at regular TAC meetings.
+Provision is coordinated and monitored by your child’s Key Person and the SENDCo and reviewed with you at regular TAC meetings.

 Wave 3: Additional, highly-personalised interventions